 Time Evolution

-My aim in this post is to plot a simple course through elementary dynamical systems theory to arrive quickly at some of the basic elements which appear in physical theories like quantum mechanics.
+My aim in this series of posts is to plot a simple course through elementary dynamical systems theory to arrive quickly at some of the basic elements which appear in physical theories like quantum mechanics.
 In learning physics we normally encounter many of these concepts only when we first need them, and rarely see clearly how generic they turn out to be.
 It should help to follow the story from the beginning—all we need is first-order ordinary differential equations.

 Table of Contents